linklab-uva/f1tenth_gtc_tutorial/README.md

 ### Example

-If you want to install only the F1/10 package and its dependencies, and your computer run Ubuntu 18.04 and ROS-Melodic with a default workspace under catkin_ws, you would have to execute:
+If you want to install only the F1/10 package and its dependencies, and your computer runs Ubuntu 18.04 and ROS-Melodic with a default workspace under catkin_ws, you would have to execute:
 ```console
 user@computer:$ bash ./tools/install_source_with_dependencies.sh catkin_ws melodic
 ```